Sadly, I’m not related to Paul…

 Neil, Mike B, JJ: you guys taught me more than you can ever realize about broadcasting.
 Believe me, I have learned so much from each of you.

-To my KX & KMOT families: thank you guys for being there and being awesome.
-I will never forget where I came from and the lessons I learned early on in my career.
+To my KX & KMOT families: thank you guys for being there and being awesome as I broke into the TV business.
+We had some fun, didn’t we?!
+To this day, still some of the best moments of my career.
+I will never forget where I came from, and the lessons I learned while first starting out.